Here are the must picks and bargain strikers for your Euro 2020 fantasy squads

 After all, the only way to enjoy an international tournament more is by ensuring you have something resting on every game in the form of fantasy league points.

-If you’re determined to have the household bragging rights this summer, then a goalscorer capable of bagging you goals throughout the Euro 2020 will be required.
+If you’re determined to have the bragging rights amongst your pals this summer, then a goalscorer capable of bagging you goals throughout the Euro 2020 will be required.

 But don’t worry, we’ve got your back as we look at six striking options for every budget that should boost your chances of fantasy football glory.